-Orientation for the entering class begins the last week in January.
-New students meet staff and become familiar with the Garden’s philosophies and facilities.
-Orientation and special group projects with Horticulture continue weekly throughout February and March to prepare students for their horticulture rotations.
-A Student Manual detailing student services and school policies will be provided.
+Orientation starts the last week in January.
+New students meet staff and become familiar with the Garden’s philosophies, policies, and facilities.
+Orientation and special group projects with Horticulture continue through February and March to prepare students for their horticulture rotations in the spring.

 Student E-Mail and Computer Access

-Students enjoy a 20% discount at Shop in the Garden, which stocks a wide range of horticultural and botanical books, plants, gardening equipment, and gifts.
+Students enjoy a 20% discount at Shop in the Garden and Outdoor Plant Shop, both of which stock a wide range of horticultural and botanical books, plants, gardening equipment, and gifts.

-The New York Botanical Garden is committed to providing a safe, secure, and pleasant environment for students, staff, and visitors.
-The Garden is protected by licensed security personnel who patrol the 250 acres of the Garden, enforcing rules and regulations, and aiding students and staff in a variety of emergencies.
-The School submits an annual Security Report to the U.S. Department of Education as is required from Title IV schools; it can be found here
+The Garden is committed to providing a safe environment for students, staff, and visitors.
+The grounds are protected by licensed security personnel.
+The School submits an annual Security Report to the U.S. Department of Education, as is required from Title IV schools.

-Housing, although not provided, is available in the Bronx and lower Westchester County within a convenient distance from the Garden.
-Out-of-town and international students should make a concerted effort to secure housing prior to arriving in New York.
+Housing is available in the Bronx and lower Westchester County within a convenient distance from the Garden.
+Housing is not provided by the School, and out-of-town and ineternational students are advised to secure housing prior to arriving in New York.